-The VMC members will include, at a minimum, industry and state shellfish control authority representatives from Vibrio vulnificus Illness Source and Core States, FDA, NOAA, EPA, CDC, state epidemiologists; as well as industry and shellfish control representatives from other regions.
+The VMC members will include, at a minimum, balanced representation from industry and state shellfish control authorities from Vibrio vulnificus Illness Source and Core States, FDA, NOAA, EPA, CDC, state epidemiologists; as well as industry and shellfish control representatives from other regions.
 Vibrio vulnificus Illness Source States are those states reporting 2 or more etiologically confirmed shellfish-borne Vibrio vulnificus illnesses since 1995 traced to the consumption of commercially harvested raw or undercooked oysters that originated from the waters of that state.
-Core states are Florida, Texas, California, Louisiana, Georgia, South Carolina and Alabama.
+Core states are Florida, Texas, California, Louisiana, Georgia, South Carolina and Alabama or those states determined to be appropriate after a thorough review of epidemiological and statistical data.
 Etiologically confirmed means those cases in which laboratory evidence of a specific agent is obtained and specified criteria are met.